Ways of Working Tops the ‘Hype Curve’

 - Long CC lists and too many ineffective meetings

 - Not enough time for focus work or time to think

 - Too much time spent on lower value work, while priorities suffer

 - Not enough time to do focused work or to think

 - Blurring lines between work and home, etc.

 The approach should be numbers driven – leverage data to guide your decisions.
 This is particularly important in illuminating potential blind spots.
 Our Pitstop AnalyticsTM solution is one of the tools that you can use.

-Develop front of mind awareness of Ways of Working and the 7Rs. -Make it a consistent practice – the practice of team reflectivity – where the team continually reflects on how it is working1.
+Develop front of mind awareness of Ways of Working and the 7Rs (Right People, Right Role, Right Work, Right Way of Working, Right Resources, Right Rewards and Right Results).
+Make it a consistent practice – the practice of team reflectivity – where the team continually reflects on how it is working1.
 For example:

 ‘The Way We Work is a gift that keeps on giving’ says one of our coaching colleagues.
-It is not that you optimize ways of working and the job is done.
-Teams can find opportunities for improvement ad infinitum, deriving benefits on an ongoing basis.
-Of course, that works both ways – ways of working can, if neglected, slip over time thereby resulting in a performance penalty, and friction or frustration among team members.
+It is not that you optimize ways of working and the job is done, and teams can find opportunities for improvement ad infinitum, deriving benefits on an ongoing basis.
+Of course, that works both ways – ways of working can, if neglected, slip over time, resulting in a performance penalty and friction or frustration among team members.